Today (October 29, 2014): Review of the Four Seasons Hotel Istanbul at the Bosphorus (Turkey).

 - Save money: read my tips for getting the cheapest rate for a room at a luxury hotel like the Four Seasons Istanbul at the Bosphorus (and/or receive many free perks).

-- Save money: enjoy complimentary VIP amenities (upgrade, daily breakfast, $100 USD food & beverage credit, early check-in and late check-out) when you book your stay with Virtuoso.
+- Save money: enjoy complimentary VIP amenities at the Four Seasons Istanbul at the Bospohorus when booking via Virtuoso (upgrade, daily breakfast, $100 USD food & beverage credit, early check-in and late check-out).

 - The rooms in the original palace building have higher ceilings, better architectural details and more direct views of the Bosphorus (as compared to the rooms in the newer wings).
 I recommend staying in the palace building (if you’re ready to shell out a few hundred euros extra).